Skip to content

 # Using math.isclose (with default tolerances)

-check.that(measured, "is close to", 3.14)
+check.that(measured, "is_close_to", 3.14)

-check.that(measured, "is around", 3.14)
+check.that(measured, "is_around", 3.14)

-# With custom tolerances
+# With custom tolerances (top-level kwargs)

-check.that(measured, "is close to", 3.14,
+check.that(measured, "is_close_to", 3.14,

 # Using pytest.approx